 Teacher in Charge: Ms L. MooreRequired Prior Learning

-Entry is subject to approval by HOD and dependent on proven performance in Year 12.
-The expectation is that students will have gained at least 12 credits in any L2 Social Science subject or the equivalent in English.
-It is not necessary to have studied Classical Studies at L2 (Year 12) to take this course.
+Entry is subject to approval by HOD and dependent on proven performance in Year 11.
+The expectation is that students will have gained at least 12 credits in any L1 (Year 11) Social Science subject or the equivalent in English.

 In Classical Studies students investigate aspects of the ancient world.
 This involves studies within several disciplines including history, art history, literature and drama.

 This course covers aspects of the ancient civilisations of Greece and Rome.
 Students are encouraged to think critically, to analyse material and to use evidence to present an argument.
-Students will investigate the life and achievements of Augustus; the comedies of the Greek playwright Aristophanes; and the art and architecture of Athens during the fifth century B.C.; and the political life of ancient Rome during the time of Cicero and Caesar.
+Students will investigate the tragedies of the Greek playwright Sophocles; the sculpture and architecture of Athens during the fifth century B.C.; and the political life of ancient Rome during the time of Cicero and Caesar.

 This course will be assessed to Classical Studies Achievement Standards.
-Students will have the opportunity to gain up to 26 credits at L3.
+Students will have the opportunity to gain up to 24 credits at L2.

 Historian, Barrister, Author, Managing Director/Chief Executive, Journalist, Communications Professional, Conservator, Legal Executive, Solicitor, Judge, Curator, Economist, Teacher of English to Speakers of Other Languages (ESOL), Exhibition and Collections Technician, Primary School Teacher, Librarian, Policy Analyst, Tertiary Lecturer, Private Teacher/Tutor, Secondary School Teacher